cecilia-lin/CSE151A_Pokemon_Classification/README.md

 Then, pixels in each of the images were normalized.
 We made multiple functions to use different forms of pixel normalization for different models, such as z-score and min-max normalization.
 We visualized the results of each type of normalization and decided on the best method for each of our models.

 Finally, methods to manipulate the dataset for use with our models were implemented.
-We saw that there was an imbalance between the frequency of non-winged and winged Pokémon, so we wrote a function to We split the dataset into training/validation/testing sets with a 80/10/10 split, respectively.
+We saw that there was an imbalance between the frequency of non-winged and winged Pokémon, so we wrote a function to handle data augmentation for models that couldn't directly handle unbalanced data, namely the LR and SVM models.
+For the training/validation/testing sets, we first split 10% as testing data.
+Since the dataset is unbalanced, we decided to oversample the remaining data through data augmentation and split the augmented data into 80/20 training/validation sets.
+This allowed us to get accurate results with our traditional machine learning models.
+ResNet, however, can handle unbalanced sets on its own, so no data augmentation was needed for the model.
+ResNet featured a more standard 80/10/10 train/test/validation split.

 ### Models

 #### 1. Logistic Regression

 We knew that using Logistic Regression would not be a good idea for this use case because images often have non-linear relations and it also can't adjust for zoom in images, the idea behind doing this was to make sure the initial pre-processing works well and also get a good baseline model.
 To get started, we first looked into finding the best parameters for Logistic Regression.
 We wanted to be aggressive on regularization and parameter  hypertuning to prevent overfitting and obtain the best results, so we decided to we test a range of training set sizes and regularization strength, such as the parameter "C".
 The results are outlined in the following figures.

 ![Logistic Regression Learning Curve](results/LogisticRegression/Accuracy_Size.png) *Figure 10.1: Learning curve for Logistic Regression*